 The staff, employed by CHI St. Alexius Health, are licensed mental health professionals who provide services to University of Mary students.
 Find bios and credentials on their website.

 Counseling services for University of Mary students are provided at the CHI St. Alexius Health Technology and Education Center, located at 1310 East Main Avenue in Bismarck.

-Students may choose to receive counseling from the privacy of their student residence through the CHI St. Alexius Health ZOOM Internet System.
-ZOOM is a HIPAA compliant video meeting that is set up through email.
-The student is then able to use his/her phone, tablet and/or computer to meet with a counselor via the Internet.
-The ZOOM option is available for students at distant sites, for those enrolled in on-line programs and for those on the main campus who simply prefer to utilize technology for their counseling sessions.
+Students may choose to receive counseling from the privacy of their student residence through the CHI St. Alexius Health ZOOM.
+ZOOM is a HIPAA-compliant video meeting that is set up through email.
+You are then able to use your phone, tablet, or computer to meet with a counselor via the Internet.
+The ZOOM option is available for students at distant sites, for those enrolled in online programs, and for those on the main campus who prefer to utilize technology for their counseling sessions.
 Appointments may be made by calling 701-530-7195 or 1-800-327-7195.
 The Student Development Office has a private room available for students who need a private place for a ZOOM session.

 Counseling services provided to University of Mary students are confidential as provided by law and ethical standards.
 No information is provided to others unless the student signs a release of information to specific people for a specific purpose.

 A crisis line, answered by a licensed mental health professional in Bismarck, is available after hours.
 If you experience the need to talk with a counselor after hours, you are encouraged to call.
 Faculty and staff who assist a student with mental health concerns after hours may also use the crisis line to consult with a mental health professional.

 The crisis line number is 701-530-7195 or 1-800-327-7195.